 Rock County operates under the Board/Administrator form of government.
 The Rock County Board of Supervisors consists of 29 members.
-The Town of Johnstown is located in County Board Supervisory District 4.
+The Town of La Prairie is located in 7 & 29 of the County Board Supervisory Districts.

 The County Board of Supervisors is the legislative authority with power to enact ordinances and adopt budgets.
 The board members are up for election every two years and elect one of its members to serve as County Board Chair.